Clean Boats, Clean Waters Grants

 Grantees must complete all of the following activities:

-• Grantee agrees to host a minimum of three outreach events with CBCW approved outreach materials.
+• Host a minimum of three outreach events with CBCW approved outreach materials.

 • Grantee and/or volunteers will review required CBCW training materials (approximately 1 hour of educational instruction).

-• Grantee will submit all receipts/invoices for reimbursement to MSU Extension.
+• Grantee will submit all receipts/invoices for reimbursement.
 MSU Extension will not issue payment to the grantee until all receipts have been submitted.
-One-time payment will be issued within 60 days of receiving receipts.
+One-time payment will be issued within 60 days of receiving receipts and report of grantee activities.

 Previously Funded Grant Projects